antonhagser/auth/docs/Services.md

 ### Platform Service

-The dashboard is the main interface for the platform.
-It is an application that allows administrators to manage users, clients, and other settings.
+The platform service is responsible for managing the platform.
+It is used by the dashboard to manage the platform.
+Data such as organizations, and applications are stored in the platform service.

-The dashboard communicates with the authentication service to perform actions such as managing users, applications and organizations.

 #### Features